Scholarships and awards

-There are two ways in which University of St Andrews matriculated students can obtain help with vocal and instrumental tuition costs through the Music Centre: scholarships and the Hebdomadar's Music Fund.
+There are three ways University of St Andrews matriculated students can obtain help with vocal and instrumental tuition costs, through Montfort Bursaries, Music Centre scholarships, and the Hebdomadar's Music Fund.

-Scholarships are awarded afresh each academic year (with the exception of St Salvator’s Chapel Choir scholarships).
-If you have already auditioned unsuccessfully in a previous year, you are welcome to audition again this year.
+Scholarships are awarded each academic year for the academic year, with the exception of Montfort Bursaries and St Salvator’s Chapel Choir scholarships.
+If you have already auditioned unsuccessfully in a previous year, you are welcome to audition again for a new academic year.
 Last year’s scholars are required to audition again, and are not automatically awarded another scholarship.

 -